metricly/metricly-docs/content/integrations/AWS-Integration/aws-cur.md

 The following best practices ensure optimal Cost & Usage report setup.

-### Request CUR Setup for Resold Resources

-You may not have access to your billing preferences if you have purchased AWS services through a reseller.
-You must contact your reseller and request to be set up with an S3 bucket to store your CUR data.
-This [minimal read-only IAM role](/integrations/aws-integration/aws-iam-installation/#5-define-role-permissions) can be used to allow CloudWisdom read-only access to a single S3 bucket containing the billing files that help to power our cost reporting features.

-**Reseller concerned about sharing an S3 bucket?**
+### Shared Master Billing Account: How to Grant Limited Access

+Some customers store their billing files in a shared master billing account and need to grant CloudWisdom restricted access to one specific S3 bucket.
+You can use the [master billing account permissions](/integrations/aws-integration/aws-iam-installation/#master-billing-account-permissions) to create a limited read-only IAM role when configuring your AWS integration with CloudWisdom.

-Virtana only reads the costs for accounts that we monitor; we discard all data for any unrelated accounts.
-You can also have them reach out to our support team with any questions they may have.
+For customers using a shared S3 bucket: Virtana only reads the costs for accounts that we monitor; we discard all data for any unrelated accounts.

 [1]: /integrations/aws-integration/aws-cloudformation-installation/